 - Types of Skin Cancer

 Skin Cancer Prevention

-Strong sunscreens with high SPF-levels (30 or higher) and protection against both UVA and UVB rays, as well as regular visits to the dermatologist can go a long way in preventing skin cancer.
+Strong sunscreens and skin care products with high SPF levels (30 or higher) and protection against both UVA and UVB rays, as well as regular visits to the dermatologist, can go a long way in preventing skin cancer.
 Dr. Miller can give you a number of tips on easy ways to prevent the development of cancerous lesions on the skin.
 As always, it is vital that you regularly examine your own skin for any irregularities or changes and contact a dermatologist or your primary care physician as quickly as possible if you find anything out of the ordinary.

 Skin Cancer Types

 A number of factors can cause skin cancer.
 Exposure to the sun without protection from harmful ultraviolet rays is a very common cause.
 People who have light-colored eyes and hair, fair skin that freckles easily, a large number of moles, a family history of skin cancer and/or excessive sunburn, and those who have undergone radiation for acne treatments are at a greater risk of developing the condition.
 Skin cancers and pre-cancerous skin lesions can manifest on the skin in a variety of types, including:

 This type of skin cancer is the most common; however, it is also typically the least dangerous.
 Often characterized by slow growth and rarely spreading beyond the area in which it originates, basal cell carcinoma is usually not life threatening.
 However, this type of skin cancer can cause severe damage to underlying tissue and bone, especially when located near the eye.
 Basal cell carcinoma often appears as a waxy growth with a central indentation and elevated borders.
 It can also look like a red, dry, or scaly spot on the skin; a crusted, red lump; a white patch that looks like a scar; and/or a sore that bleeds and doesn’t heal even after a period of weeks.